-“Fake Friends: A Symposium on Art History and Comparison” organized by M. Heddaya and C. Barnett-Lennard, Department of Art and Archaeology, Princeton University and Institute of Contemporary Art (ICA), Philadelphia, november 29 and 30, 2018.
+“Fake Friends: A Symposium on Art History and Comparison”, org. by M. Heddaya, C. Barnett-Lennard, Department of Art and Archaeology, Princeton University and Institute of Contemporary Art (ICA), Philadelphia, November 29 and 30, 2018.

 - Fasiolo 2016

 B.M.
 Fasiolo, Aby Warburg.
 Mnemosyne Bilderatlas.
 Exposition at ZKM Karlsruhe 2016.
-A conversation with the curator, Roberto Ohrt, “La Rivista di Engramma” n.
-139, novembre 2016.
+A conversation with the curator, Roberto Ohrt, “La Rivista di Engramma” 139 (novembre 2016).

 - Fleckner 2015

-U. Fleckner, In the Theatre of Visual Teaching: Aby Warburg’s Image Montage in Experimental Atlas of Science and Art, Seminar – OCAT Institute in Beijing, China 2015.
+U. Fleckner, In the Theatre of Visual Teaching: Aby Warburg’s Image Montage in Experimental Atlas of Science and Art, Seminar, OCAT Institute in Beijing, September 19, 2015.

 - Images on the Move 2018

 Images on the Move: Depots, Routes, Borders, Spaces, “Bilderfahrzeuge.
-Aby Warburg’s Legacy and the Future of Iconology”, conference of the International Research Group, Warburg Institute, School of Advanced Study, University of London, London, May 11 to May 12, 2018.
+Aby Warburg’s Legacy and the Future of Iconology”, Conference of the International Research Group ‘Bilderfahrzeuge’ at the Warburg Institute, London, May 11 and 12, 2018.